Privacy-Preserving Epidemiological Modeling on Mobile Graphs

 \subsection{Privacy Requirements}

-A private contact graph necessitates that participants remain unaware of any unconscious interactions.
-This means they cannot find out if they had unconscious contact with the same person more than once or how often they did.
-We remark that an insecure variant of \ourname, in which each participant $\participant{i}$ receives the infection likelihood $\rlikelihood_i^e$ for all of its encounters $e \in \encounterlist_i$ separately, will be unable to meet this condition.
+\makeparafit A private contact graph necessitates that participants remain unaware of any unconscious interactions.
+This means they cannot determine if they had unconscious contact with the same person more than once or how often they did, which is considered a privacy issue, exemplified in the next paragraph.
+We remark that an insecure variant of \ourname, in which each participant $\participant{i}$ receives the infection likelihood $\rlikelihood_i^e$ for all its encounters $e \in \encounterlist_i$ separately, will not meet this condition.

-To demonstrate this, observe that when running multiple simulations (with different simulation parameters $\psim$) on the same day, participants will use the same encounter tokens and metadata from the token generation phase in each of the simulations.
-If a participant $\participant{i}$ can see the infection likelihood $\rlikelihood_i$ of each of their interactions, $\participant{i}$ can look for correlations between those likelihoods to see if another participant $\participant{j}$ was encountered more than once.
-We call this a \emph{Linking Identities Attack} and depict it in \fig{fig:linking-identities}, where, for simplicity, the infection likelihood accepts just two values: 1 for high and 0 for low infection likelihood.
+\paragraph{\bf Linking Identities Attacks} To demonstrate this, observe that when running multiple simulations (with different simulation parameters $\psim$) on the same day, participants will use the same encounter tokens and metadata from the token generation phase in each simulation.
+If a participant $\participant{i}$ (Alice) can see the infection likelihood $\rlikelihood_i$ of each of her interactions, $\participant{i}$ can look for correlations between those likelihoods to see if another participant $\participant{j}$ (Bob) was encountered more than once.
+We call this a \emph{Linking Identities Attack}~and depict it in \fig{fig:linking-identities}, where, for simplicity, the infection likelihood accepts just two values: 1 for high and 0 for low infection likelihood.